-Raye Jean Jordan Montague was born in Little Rock, Arkansas to Rayford Jordan and Flossie Graves Jordan.
+Raye Jean Jordan Montague was born in Little Rock, Arkansas, to Rayford Jordan and Flossie Graves Jordan.
 She attended St. Bartholomew School before moving to Merrill High School in Pine Bluff, where she graduated in 1952.
-She attended Arkansas AM&N (now the University of Arkansas at Pine Bluff), wanting to study engineering, though because no Arkansas colleges were awarding such degrees to Black women in the 1950s, she took a degree in business, graduating in 1956.
+She attended Arkansas AM&N (now the University of Arkansas at Pine Bluff), wanting to study engineering However, because no Arkansas colleges were awarding such degrees to Black women in the 1950s, she took a degree in business, graduating in 1956.

 After graduation, Montague began her career with the navy at the old David Taylor Model Basin (now the Naval Surface Warfare Center) in Carderock, Maryland, as a digital computer systems operator.
-She later advanced to the position of computer systems analyst at the Naval Ship Engineering Center and served as the program director for the Naval Sea Systems Command (NAVSEA) Integrated Design, Manufacturing, and Maintenance Program as well as the division head for the Computer-Aided Design and Computer-Aided Manufacturing (CAD/CAM) Program.
+She later advanced to the position of computer systems analyst at the Naval Ship Engineering Center.
+She served as the program director for the Naval Sea Systems Command (NAVSEA) Integrated Design, Manufacturing, and Maintenance Program, as well as the division head for the Computer-Aided Design and Computer-Aided Manufacturing (CAD/CAM) Program.